mtlynch/mtlynch.io/content/retrospectives/2024/01/index.md

 I've tried to find ways to delegate more hard product decisons to my team, but I haven't made much progress.

-It would be great if I could just create a chart showing how much a feature costs vs. how much it will satisfy users, draw a curve showing what a good tradeoff looks like, and then tell the team to stay above the line.
+It would be great if I could simply create a chart showing how much a feature costs vs. how much it will satisfy users, draw a curve showing what a good tradeoff looks like, and then tell the team to stay above the line.

 {{<img src="csat-v-dev-cost.webp" max-width="600px" has-border="true" caption="I wish I could just define a curve of customer satisfaction vs. development cost and advise the team to just stay above the curve.">}}

-The problem with pre-computing a graph of customer satisfaction vs. development cost is that until you ship the feature, all the numbers are just noisy estimates.
-One smart person might think that feature X will cost $10k and generate 100 customer happy units.
-Another smart person might estimate that the feature will cost $40k and generate only 50 happy units.
+The problem with pre-computing a graph of customer satisfaction vs. development cost is that all the numbers are just noisy estimates.
+You don't know the real numbers until you ship the feature and hear feedback from customers.

-If you can't confirm the change after the change.
-Whoops, now there's another problem.
-On my network (but nobody else's), my computer cached the IP address for `tinypilot.local`, so it keeps trying to contact `10.0.0.100` even though the device has moved to `10.0.0.200`.
-And there's a workaround where instead of trying to go to `tinypilot.local`, we go to the IP address directly.
-But now there's a new problem because we signed the TLS certificate to be associated with `tinypilot.local` and not `10.0.0.200`.

-So, all these things require a delicate balancing of guesses about costs, guesses about how many people this will affect, guesses about how angry users will be if they hit the degraded experience.
-So I end up being pretty involved.
-I can't really just give them a graph and tell them to land somewhere above the curve.
+And it's usually not even a binary decision of "should we build this feature or not?"
+It's, "how polished should this feature be?"
+And then the work still isn't over because we usually hit some wrinkle during development that reveals the feature won't work well unless we invest 1.5-3x the dev cost we expected.

-It feels high-fallutin (sp?) to say, but the only way I can articulate the confluence of all those factors is the person who has the product vision.
+It feels highfalutin to say, but the only way I can articulate the confluence of all those factors is the person who has the product vision.
 For TinyPilot, that's me.
 The developers aren't in a position to decide if something is worth $10k in dev costs to improve a feature by 10%.
+I'm involved in the design phase when we're choosing between different options, and I have to pop back in and get a sense of where things are at midway through the project if it looks like it's ballooning in complexity.

 ## Can I do a better job of delegating documentation?